General information on ranking

 CLASS & FACULTY DIVERSITY (10%)

-The percentage of female students and faculty members (schools with an equal split receiving the highest possible score) + The percentage of international faculty overall at the business school and the international mix of students on the MBA program.
+To give a clear representation of diversity within a programme QS looked at the percentage of female students and faculty members, as well as at the percentage of international faculty overall at the business school, and the international mix of students on the MBA programme.

 Additional information